awsdocs/aws-glue-developer-guide/doc_source/console-security-configurations.md

 When you define a configuration, you can provide values for the following properties:

 **S3 encryption**
 When you are writing Amazon S3 data, you use either server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) or server\-side encryption with AWS KMS managed keys \(SSE\-KMS\)\.
 This field is optional\.
-To enable access to Amazon S3, choose an AWS KMS key, or choose **Enter a key ARN** and provide the ARN for the key\.
+To allow access to Amazon S3, choose an AWS KMS key, or choose **Enter a key ARN** and provide the ARN for the key\.
 Enter the ARN in the form `arn:aws:kms:region:account-id:key/key-id`\.
 You can also provide the ARN as a key alias, such as `arn:aws:kms:region:account-id:alias/alias-name`\.
 AWS Glue supports only symmetric customer master keys \(CMKs\)\.
 The **AWS KMS key** list displays only symmetric keys\.
-However, if you select **Choose a KMS key ARN**, the console lets you enter an ARN for any key type\.
+However, if you select **Choose a AWS KMS key ARN**, the console lets you enter an ARN for any key type\.
 Ensure that you enter only ARNs for symmetric keys\.

 **CloudWatch Logs encryption**
 Server\-side \(SSE\-KMS\) encryption is used to encrypt CloudWatch Logs\.
 This field is optional\.
-To enable it, choose an AWS KMS key, or choose **Enter a key ARN** and provide the ARN for the key\.
+To turn it on, choose an AWS KMS key, or choose **Enter a key ARN** and provide the ARN for the key\.
 Enter the ARN in the form `arn:aws:kms:region:account-id:key/key-id`\.
 You can also provide the ARN as a key alias, such as `arn:aws:kms:region:account-id:alias/alias-name`\.

 **Job bookmark encryption**
 Client\-side \(CSE\-KMS\) encryption is used to encrypt job bookmarks\.
 This field is optional\.
 The bookmark data is encrypted before it is sent to Amazon S3 for storage\.
-To enable it, choose an AWS KMS key, or choose **Enter a key ARN** and provide the ARN for the key\.
+To turn it on, choose an AWS KMS key, or choose **Enter a key ARN** and provide the ARN for the key\.
 Enter the ARN in the form `arn:aws:kms:region:account-id:key/key-id`\.
 You can also provide the ARN as a key alias, such as `arn:aws:kms:region:account-id:alias/alias-name`\.

 For more information, see the following topics in the *Amazon Simple Storage Service Developer Guide*:
 + For information about `SSE-S3`, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.